orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

-1. Social Worker inputs a list command.
+1. User inputs a list command.
 2. CaseTrack displays a list of all patients.

    Use case ends.

 #### Use case (UC03): Delete patient